OmegaZerg/greyBeardsCompiler/README.md

 6. Add a logger and logs to write out events to a log file.
     - Need to decide if logger should store historical logs or if previous logs are overritten when a new compile happens.
     - Additionally if historical logs are kept, when do we auto clear previous logs?
 30 days?
 Check for logs older than x days and delete first before writing more logs?
+7. Implement hashmaps for TomeLoader
+8. Implement textNodes
+9. Implement leafNodes
+10. Implement parentNodes
-7. More stuff that im sure im forgetting...
+11. More stuff that im sure im forgetting...

 ##### Nice to have feature possibilities:
 - A navigation system